tmroyal/Live-MIDI-Scripter/README.md

 There are occasional bugs that are not being worked on, and important functionality (such as the ability to close files) is missing from the plugin.

-There are other strange bugs that occur dealing with file/io.
+There are other strange bugs that occur dealing with file i/o.
+A lot of this is due to Max's inability to handle file i/o.
+It is often best to copy files yourself and only create new files or open files from the plugin.
+It is best to not overwrite files using the plugin.

+Software is provided as is without warranty.